The Brayherds are coming to take back the Eightpoints

 The other Gor option, The Gor with Gor-Blade and Beastshield, costs 65 points, has an added point in Toughness and one less melee attack.
 It is definitely better at surviving than the other Gor, but since the game is generally skewed towards critical damage (which ignores Toughness), it’s not a great upgrade.
 You’re better off with an Ungor, but more on that below.

-The Gor Leader costs 170 points, and he is a buffed-up version of the Gor with paired Gor-Blades.
+The Gor Leader, the Foe-Render, costs 170 points, and he is a buffed-up version of the Gor with paired Gor-Blades.
 He has 20 wounds, a Toughness of 4 and a stronger melee attack than the basic version.
 He also has access to the Leader Ability (Double) Rip, Gore and Tear! which gives him a bonus move or attack action after killing an enemy fighter once in an activation.

 He is not a bad Leader at all, but for only 15 extra points, you could get the Bestigor Leader, who does everything the Gor Leader does, but better and with an extra ability.